Composition of Bushmen Arrows

 Lessons learned about the composition of bushmen arrows:

-• In the past, there was a wide variety of bushmen arrow designs and compositions.
+• There was a wide variety of past Khoi-san arrow designs and compositions.

-• Due to the eradication of bushmen communities, which is still ongoing, these designs and compositions have narrowed down to a few variations.
+• Due to the ongoing eradication of Khoi-san communities, these designs and compositions have narrowed to a few variations.

-• A bushman arrow is composed of three functional parts: the main shaft, the link shaft, and the arrowhead.
+• A Khoi-san arrow comprises three functional parts: the main shaft, the link shaft, and the arrowhead.

 • The arrowhead is always poisoned for hunting purposes.